Leod: Traditional ancestry

 There are various other points which cast serious doubt on Leod's traditional ancestry.
 In 1265, Magnus, King of Mann, the last king of this Manx dynasty died.
 Later in 1275, Magnus's illegitimate son, Godfrey died while leading a revolt.
 At least two women later came forward with claims for the kingdom—yet Leod and his sons did not.
 According to W.D.H.
 Sellar, it is hard to believe that a descendant of the royal line would not have put forward a claim.
 Another point put forward is that the MacLeods did not adopt the royal names of the 13th century Manx dynasty—names such as Godfrey (Old Norse: Guðrøðr; Gaelic: Gofraid), Ranald (Old Norse Rögnvaldr; Gaelic: Raghnall), Olaf (Old Norse Óláfr; Gaelic Amlaíb), and Harald (Old Norse Haraldr; Gaelic Aralt).
 Sellar illustrated his point by noting the royal names adopted by the descendants of Somerled (d.
 1164) and his wife Ragnhild, daughter of Olaf the Red (grandfather of Olaf the Black).

 In the 17th century, George Mackenzie, 1st Earl of Cromartie wrote a history of the Mackenzies, which included a genealogy of the MacLeods of Lewis (from whom he was also descended).
 Cromartie's genealogy listed Leod as a son of Harald, son of Godred Donn.
 Later genealogies, however, made Leod a son of Olaf the Black—genealogies found in Sir Robert Douglas of Glenbervie's Baronage of Scotland, of 1798; and the Bannatyne manuscript, which dates to about 1830.
 In the Baronage of Scotland, Glenbervie stated that he had obtained information from the MacLeods of Dunvegan which was allegedly based upon information found within the mediaeval Chronicles of Mann and William Camden's 17th century Britannia—however, neither of these two works make any mention of Leod at all.
-In 1977, historian William Matheson rejected the traditional descent from Olaf the Black on the basis that it is unsupported by any facts whatsoever, and that it is also contradicted by earlier Gaelic-language genealogies which may be more authentic.
+In 1977, historian William Matheson rejected the traditional descent from Olaf the Black on the basis that it is unsupported by any facts whatsoever, and that it is also contradicted by earlier, more authentic, Gaelic-language genealogies.